OndraM/ci-detector/README.md

  - [Jenkins](https://jenkins.io/)
  - [TeamCity](https://www.jetbrains.com/teamcity/)
  - [Travis CI](https://travis-ci.org/)

+However not all information are provided by some CI servers.
+See table below.

 If your favorite CI server is missing, feel free to send a pull-request!